 Specialities: Festive cocktails, pierogies, soul food, spiked hot chocolate.

-Where to stay: The Langham, 12-minute walk from the Christmas market or a short drive.
+Where to stay: The Langham is a 12-minute walk or a short drive.

-Boston has a ton of cool neighborhoods to explore, each with its own unique atmosphere and charm.
-Some of the most popular neighborhoods include Back Bay, Beacon Hill, and South End.
+Boston has a ton of cool neighbourhoods to explore, each with its own unique atmosphere and charm.
+Some popular places include Back Bay, Beacon Hill and South End.

-But if you want to stay near Boston Seaport, I suggest staying at The Langham as it’s only a 12-minute walk from the Christmas market while also being close to many of Boston’s historic sights.
+But if you want to stay near Boston Seaport, I suggest The Langham.
+It’s a short walk from the event and close to many of Boston’s historic sights.

-If you prefer to stay in one of Boston’s trendy neighbourhoods, I recommend The Lenox.
-It’s located in Back Bay, a neighbourhood known for its designer boutiques, art galleries and great restaurants.
+The Lenox is another great choice.
+It’s in Back Bay, an area known for its designer boutiques, art galleries and restaurants.

-Seaport Christmas Market at Snowport Boston is one of the city’s most popular winter events.
-Read our Boston Christmas Market guide to discover where else to go in 2023.
+Read our Boston Christmas Market Guide to discover where else to go this year.

 What to Expect

-Hot Mulled Cider: A popular alternative to the classic mulled wine, this sweet, spiced apple drink is a favourite at Boston’s Christmas markets.
+- Hot Mulled Cider: A popular alternative to the classic mulled wine, this sweet, spiced apple drink is a local favourite.

-Zaz Food Truck’s Caribbean Cuisine: This popular food truck is known for its authentic Caribbean dishes, with offerings that include jerk chicken, fried plantain and a selection of tangy tropical salsas.
+- Zaz Food Truck’s Caribbean Cuisine: This popular food truck is known for its authentic Caribbean dishes, including jerk chicken, fried plantain, and a selection of tangy tropical salsas.

-The Fat Cactus’s Hot Chocolate and Truffles: Enjoy a cup of rich hot chocolate from The Fat Cactus, which is made even more decadent with the addition of their homemade chocolate truffles.
+- The Fat Cactus’s Hot Chocolate and Truffles: Enjoy a cup of rich hot chocolate from The Fat Cactus, made even more decadent with homemade chocolate truffles.

 What to Buy